jainsumit12/crwal4aichat/docker/full-stack/README.md

 The setup includes the following components:

 - **API**: Your custom API service
+- **Frontend UI**: Web interface for interacting with the application
 - **Crawl4AI**: Service for crawling websites
 - **Supabase Studio**: Web UI for managing your Supabase instance (accessible at http://localhost:3001)
 - **Kong API Gateway**: API gateway for routing requests to Supabase services